DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/communications/switching-to-online-parents-evenings.md

 to face conversations with parents.
 Had there been no pandemic, the process would not have changed because parents reported they were happy with this format.
-As circumstances changed, the school quickly began to explore how they could ensure parents were kept up to date with their child's performance, thereby maintaining the very effective school to parent communication they had established.
+As circumstances changed, the school quickly began to explore how they could ensure parents were kept up to date with their child’s performance, thereby maintaining the very effective school to parent communication they had established.
 We used an IT based system that enabled parents to book appointments with those staff they wish to see at a time that suited their home